grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     The robot processing this message didn't understand your response.
 Please answer yes or no, or phone [clinic number] for help

+### CantConsiderTeleHealth

+This message is sent 2-3 hours in advance of the consultation if a video consultation is known not be appropriate for a doctor (see [doctor settings](UserGuide.md)).
+There is no answer to this message (it shoud cover sending "arrive" when in the car park).

+A typical example:

+    Patient {{Patient.name}} has an appointment with {{Practitioner.name}} at {{Appointment.start.time}} on {{Appointment.start.date}}.
+When you arrive at the clinic, stay in your car (or outside the clinic) and reply "arrived" to this message.
+If you have any potential symptoms of Covid-19, or exposure to a known case, you MUST advise the Doctor and staff by telephone in advance of your appointment.

+It is assumed that the appointment is not already marked as telehealth consultation in the PMS.

 ### VideoInvite